PointmanDev/CalendarTiler/README.md

                                 |   |   |
                                 +---+---+

 And that's it!
-Not too hard thanks to the sorting on `A` and the nice properties of the DAG `G_A`.
+Not too hard thanks to the sorting on `A` and the nice properties of the DAG `DAG_A`.

 More to come (namely specific implementation choices), you can examine the code first though if you don't feel like waiting ;)